ec-europa/eubfr-data-lake/docs/AUTOMATION.md

 When authorized, [activate the project](https://0-8-0.docs.drone.io/getting-started/) in the web UI.

-This activate is necessary for you to be able to configure the secrets and make use of the hooks attached for changes to trigger builds in the Drone automation system.
+This activation is necessary for you to be able to configure the secrets and make use of the hooks attached for changes to trigger builds in the Drone automation system.

 ### Secrets